-Directors of Trisura Group
+Directors of Trisura

-The directors of Trisura Group are elected by shareholders at each annual meeting of Trisura Group's shareholders, and all directors hold office for a term expiring at the close of the next annual meeting or until their respective successors are elected or appointed and will be eligible for re-election or re-appointment.
-As of the date of this annual information form, the Board is comprised of the six directors set out below.
+The directors of Trisura are elected by shareholders at each annual meeting of Trisura's shareholders, and all directors hold office for a term expiring at the close of the next annual meeting or until their respective successors are elected or appointed and will be eligible for reelection or re-appointment.
+As of the date of this annual information form, the Board is comprised of the seven directors set out below.

-The following table sets forth certain information regarding the directors of Trisura Group.
+The following table sets forth certain information regarding the directors of Trisura.

-Name and Municipality of Residence Principal Occupation Director Since David Clare Toronto, Ontario, Canada President and Chief Executive Officer ("CEO") of Trisura Group 2018 Paul Gallagher (a)(b)(c) Toronto, Ontario, Canada Vice President, Investments of Carfin Inc. 2017 Barton Hedges (a)(c) Stuart, Florida, United States Former director and CEO of Greenlight Capital Re, Ltd. 2017 GREG MORRISON Smith's Parish, Bermuda Former President and CEO of Trisura Group 2017 GEORGE MYHAL (b) Toronto, Ontario, Canada President and CEO of Windermere Investment Corporation 2018 ROBERT TAYLOR (a)(b)(c) Oakville, Ontario, Canada Former Chairman and a Director of Trisura Guarantee 2018
+Name and Municipality of Residence Principal Occupation Director Since David Clare Toronto, Ontario, Canada President and Chief Executive Officer ("CEO") of Trisura 2018 Paul Gallagher ^{(a)(b)(c)} Toronto, Ontario, Canada Vice President, Investments of Carfin Inc. 2017 Barton Hedges ^{(a)(c)} Stuart, Florida, United States Former director and CEO of Greenlight Capital Re, Ltd. 2017 JANICE MADON Oakville, Ontario, Canada Senior Advisor to Brookfield Asset Management 2022 GREG MORRISON Smith's Parish, Bermuda Former President and CEO of Trisura 2017 GEORGE MYHAL ^(b) Toronto, Ontario, Canada President and CEO of Windermere Investment Corporation 2018 ROBERT TAYLOR ^{(a)(b)(c)} Oakville, Ontario, Canada Former Chairman and a Director of Trisura Guarantee 2018